 Giant Space Flea from Nowhere: For the little plot the game has, no one really KNOWS what the Slot Machine's purpose is for.
 It MAY be connected to Andross, but that whole level makes NO sense.

-Vehicular Assault: All of the bosses except for Professor Hangar, Monarch Dodora, Andross, and the Slot Machine.
+Vehicular Assault: All of the bosses except for Professor Hanger, Monarch Dodora, Andross, and the Slot Machine.

 Mind Screw: Sector Y is a space ocean.
 The Black Hole feature enemies floating all around.
 Out of this Dimension trumps these.
 You enter from a space bird who just hatched, has living moons, the background is distorted, the enemies are paper airplanes, and a Slot Machine is the boss.
 Oh, and there's a mild Gainax Ending.

 Never Found the Body: The artificial Black Hole, which was created by Andross's experiements, sucked Fox's then-unnamed father into it at some point prior to the events of the game.

 The Power of Rock: Thanks to music by Hajime Hirasawa, who left Nintendo after working on this game.
 The 1993 game and unreleased 1995 game had a much greater share of rock-themed soundtrack than Star Fox 64 or its sequels.
 Some of Hirasawa's compositions were rearranged for Super Smash Bros.
 Brawl, both by him and by fellow composers like Kenji Ito.

 Single-Biome Planet: Averted more often than 64 did, but there are still a few notable examples.